 The deferred tax asset generated by the net operating loss for the period from September 24, 2003 (date of inception) to December 31, 2003 has been offset by a full valuation allowance, as management believes, pursuant to the REIT status of the Company, that it is not likely that the loss will be utilized in the future to offset taxes payable.
-There is no tax provision included for the period ended March 31, 2004, as the Company believes it will satisfy the REIT taxation requirements for 2004.
+There is no tax provision included for the six months ended June 30, 2004, as the Company believes it will satisfy the REIT taxation requirements for 2004.